NordWestBahn

-The NordWestBahn GmbH is a private railway company providing regional train services on several routes in northern and western Germany.
+The North West Railway company (NordWestBahn GmbH, abbreviated to NWB) is a private railway company providing regional train services on several routes in northern and western Germany.
 It is a joint venture of Stadtwerke Osnabrück AG, Verkehr und Wasser GmbH in Oldenburg and Transdev Germany, Berlin.
 The head office of the company is in Osnabrück.
 NWB claims to be Germany's largest regional railway company.